 Net Present Value (NPV)

-Net present value is the present value of net cash inflows generated by a project including salvage value, if any, less the initial investment on the project.
-It is one of the most reliable measures used in capital budgeting because it accounts for time value of money by using discounted cash inflows.
+Net present value (NPV) of a project is the potential change in an investor's wealth caused by that project while time value of money is being accounted for.
+It equals the present value of net cash inflows generated by a project less the initial investment on the project.
+It is one of the most reliable measures used in capital budgeting because it accounts for time value of money by using discounted cash flows in the calculation.

 Calculation Methods and Formulas

-In the second step we subtract the initial investment on the project from the total present value of inflows to arrive at net present value.
+Once we have the total present value of all project cash flows, we subtract the initial investment on the project from the total present value of inflows to arrive at net present value.